Amsterdam with Travel Mom Julie

 Also, I sprinted through the Rijksmuseum on the last day for two hours.
 My favorite part was biking through the tunnel that goes through the museum and hearing the musicians playing.

 What was the BEST part of the trip for the family?

 Groot Melkhuis in Vondelpark.
-It’s a café and awesome playground with pretty good food and drink at totally reasonable prices.
+It’s a café and an awesome playground with pretty good food and drinks at totally reasonable prices.
 Win-win for kids and adults.

 I love the way the Dutch live outdoors, and everything is designed that way.

 We ate out a ton as we were on the go.
 Some of our favorites…

 - Pancakes at Meerzicht Farm at Amsterdamse Bos.
 Then go feed the goats!